Mchapa817/Animal_Shelter_Analysis_and_Visualization/README.md

 8. [References](https://github.com/Mchapa817/Animal_Shelter_Analysis_and_Visualization?tab=readme-ov-file#references)

-# Defining the problem
+# Defining the Problem
 My shelter project grew out of my personal experience with adopting my two dogs (Moose and Junimo) from local shelters, but it also became a perfect avenue for applying my skills as a data analyst.
 Having seen the challenges shelters face such as overcrowding and resource constraints.
 I wanted to take a deeper dive into these issues through data.
 I started analyzing shelter data to identify trends in adoption rates, patterns in animal intake, and opportunities to optimize operations.

 My personal connection to the cause gave me an empathetic perspective when interpreting the data, which, combined with my technical skills, helped me build visualizations and develop actionable solutions.
 This project is not just about helping shelters; it’s also a reflection of my ability to use data to address real-world problems that matter deeply to me.

-# Cleaning / Transformation
+# Data Cleaning

 The setup for this project started by creating copies of the original sheets.
 Purpose here is so that I could explore and make changes without fearing of altering the originals.
 The original dataset would remain untouched on sheets labeled ACC Intakes and ACC Outtakes.
 The manipulated data exists on sheets Working Intakess and Working Outtakes.
 From here, the pivot tables used in the final deliverable exist on the Pivot sheet and the final deliverable is on the sheet labeled Dashboard.